 "In all honesty, I didn't know if we were going to make it through that," says Torstrick.

 "It was pretty shaky in the beginning," adds LeMay, "and it required a lot of perseverance on our part."

-DAEODON have come a long way in two short years, and while they are certainly a stronger, more cohesive unit than they were in their early days, by no means is it always smooth sailing for this group of strong-willed individuals.
+DAEODON have come a long way in 5 years, releasing a record every calendar year since their start despite the pitfalls of the music industry.
+While they are certainly a stronger, more cohesive unit than they were in their early days, by no means is it always smooth sailing for this group of strong-willed individuals.

 "There's a bit of a destructive energy in DAEODON, and part of our success is being able to cope with that," says Torstrick.
 "I think part of the reason that our sound is a little crazy and all over the place is because everybody has their own issues they're trying to deal with."

 When asked about this undercurrent of tension that regularly flows between band members, LeMay adds, "When we were recording the first EP in Chicago, there was almost a fistfight on take one.
-I thought somebody was gonna die, or that we were going to end up owing Steve Albini like 50 or 100 grand from ruined equipment.
-But we got through it and everybody calmed down, and got a killer take out of it."
+I thought we were going to end up owing Albini 50 grand for broken equipment.
+But we got through it and we got a killer take out of it."

 "We've been walking a tightrope for a while," says Torstrick.
 "Can we get over this hurdle, or is this going to be the end of the band?
 But I think that's kind of the crux of the project, that we've been able to deal with some very tough situations and capitalize on it.
 Sometimes when you have a fight with someone close to you, it strengthens the relationship.
 In the long run, it's made all of us a stronger unit - it's made us trust each other more."